-I am also committed to both public scholarship and digital history.
-I have attended both the Digital Humanities Summer School at the University of Oxford and the Digital Humanities Summer Institute (DHSI) in Victoria BC, the latter with the support of the Simpson Center for the Humanities at UW, where I am also part of the Graduate Resarch Cluster in Modernism.
+Previously, I have attended both the Digital Humanities Summer School at the University of Oxford and the Digital Humanities Summer Institute (DHSI) in Victoria BC, the latter with the support of the Simpson Center for the Humanities at UW, where I have also been part of the Graduate Research Cluster in Modernism.
 I have also worked as a Fellow at the Pacific Science Center in Seattle WA, where I designed an educational activity on the history of science for K-8 students.

 Summer 2018 Full-term

 Winter 2017 & Autumn 2017: HSTEU 234 History of Nazi Germany & the Holocaust

 - Teaching digital history on the two World Wars - November 24, 2020

 - “We Can’t Not Talk about It”: History Instructors Teach the Virus - May 18, 2020

 - Teaching Outside the Book in the Department of History: A Trio of Classes Emphasizing Nontraditional Media, Coming This Summer - April 18, 2019